OWASP/threat-dragon/docs/development/testing/e2e.md

 - from top directory run `docker run -it --rm -p 3000:3000 -v $(pwd)/.env:/app/.env owasp-threat-dragon:dev`
 - from directory `td.vue` invoke `pnpm test:e2e-ci`

-### Browserstack test:e2e-nightly
+### BrowserStack test:e2e-nightly
-The online Browserstack nightly tests use various browsers to run the tests in configuration file `browserstack.nightly.json`.
+The online BrowserStack nightly tests use various browsers to run the tests in configuration file `browserstack.nightly.json`.
-The Browserstack configuration uses cypress configuration file `e2e.nightly.config.js` and the suite of tests from is loaded from `tests/e2e/specs`.
+The BrowserStack configuration uses cypress configuration file `e2e.nightly.config.js` and the suite of tests from is loaded from `tests/e2e/specs`.

 The e2e nightly tests rely on the demo server to be running at `https://www.threatdragon.com/`.

-Browserstack tests are run by the CI pipeline using command `pnpm test:e2e-nightly`.
+BrowserStack tests are run by the CI pipeline using command `pnpm test:e2e-nightly`.
 Test and debug these pipelines using github rather than from the local command line

-### Browserstack test:e2e-smokes
+### BrowserStack test:e2e-smokes
-The e2e smoke tests rely on the demo server to be running at `https://www.threatdragon.com/`, and use Browserstack to test against various browsers.
+The e2e smoke tests rely on the demo server to be running at `https://www.threatdragon.com/`, and use BrowserStack to test against various browsers.

 The pipeline tests rely on thedemo server running at `https://www.threatdragon.com/` and the scripts use command`pnpm test:e2e-smokes`